Practical guide to visiting Barcelona’s Sagrada Família

 My personal tips

-2. A visit to the Sagrada Família can be very well combined with other attractions such as the Sant Pau Recinte Modernista or de Passeig de Gràcia with Casa Milà (La Pedrera)Casa Batlló and, Casa Amatller.
-Also the Casa de les Punxes is located near.
+• A visit to the Sagrada Família combines with a visit to other modernista highlights such as the Sant Pau Recinte Modernista or de Passeig de Gràcia with Casa Milà (La Pedrera)Casa Batlló and Casa Amatller.

 Also read: 20X things to do on a first visit to Barcelona

-The Sagrada Família is shaped like a Latin cross: a main nave and a three-aisled transept.
-The three facades each symbolize a part of Christ’s life and can be admired from the outside, although if you buy an entrance ticket to go inside, you will see more details.
+The Sagrada Família is designed in the shape of a Latin cross, with a central nave and a three-aisled transept.
+Each of its three façades represents a different aspect of Christ’s life and can be admired from the outside.
+However, purchasing an entrance ticket provides access to more detailed views inside the basilica.

 Façade geboorte, gebouw, beelden, ramen, mensen

-The facade of the Nativity, completed by Gaudí, is dotted with figures from the Bible.
+The facade of the Nativity, completed by Gaudí.

 Binnenkant gebouw, kleur, palen, ramen, hoog

-On the Façade of Glory side, inside you can admire a five-meter-high bronze door on which the Our Father player is written out in Catalan and on which the phrase “Give us this day our daily bread” can be read in dozens of languages.
+On the Façade of Glory side, we can admire a striking five-meter-high bronze door.
+This door features the Lord’s Prayer inscribed in Catalan, with the phrase “Give us this day our daily bread” displayed in numerous languages.

 Crypt

-The central altar contains an altarpiece by sculptor Josep Llimona.
-There are also four chapels dedicated to the Virgin of El Carmen (here is Gaudí’s tomb), Christ, the Virgin of Montserrat and Christ on the Cross (here is the tomb of Josep María Bocabella, who conceived the idea for the Sagrada Familia in the late 19th century).
-The floor of the crypt is circled by a Roman mosaic depicting wheat and vines.
+The central altar features an altarpiece by sculptor Josep Llimona, and there are four chapels dedicated to the Virgin of El Carmen (where Gaudí’s tomb is located), Christ, the Virgin of Montserrat, and Christ on the Cross (where the tomb of Josep María Bocabella, the founder of the Sagrada Família, is found).
+The crypt’s floor is adorned with a Roman mosaic depicting wheat and vines.

 Towers

-For safety reasons, people with limited mobility or limited vision and children under the age of 6 are not allowed on the towers, and up to and including 18, children must be accompanied by an adult.
+For safety reasons, individuals with limited mobility or vision, as well as children under six years old, are not permitted to access the towers.
+Children up to 18 years old must be accompanied by an adult.

 Spiral

-Well-known architects such as Le Corbusier and Santiago Calatrava have also used the undulating forms of the school building in their works.
+Famous architects like Le Corbusier and Santiago Calatrava have drawn inspiration from the undulating forms of this school building.

 Photography

 You can take as many photos as you want during your visit to Gaudí’s temple.
-Photography is allowed basically everywhere.
-Do not take photos during ceremonies or during a mass.
+Photography is allowed basically everywhere, except during ceremonies or during a mass.

 Attending a mass at the Sagrada Família

-Religious and those interested in attending a Eucharist at the Sagrada Família have several options.
-Holy Masses are held in either the crypt under the church or at the main altar inside the church.
+For those interested in attending a Eucharist at the Sagrada Família, there are several options available.
+Holy Masses are held either in the crypt under the church or at the main altar inside the church.

 Unless otherwise noted, Mass takes place in Catalan.

-On Sundays, special international Eucharistic services take place at the Sagrada Família at the Great Altar.
-You can attend this service for free and also take place partly in French, English and Italian.
-After the service you have the opportunity to see the Sagrada Familia for free.
+On Sundays, special international Eucharistic services are held at the Sagrada Família’s Great Altar.
+These services are free to attend and are conducted partly in French, English, and Italian.
+After the service, you have the opportunity to explore the Sagrada Família for free.

 Visit the Sagrada Família for free

-Admiring Gaudí’s masterpiece from the outside costs absolutely nothing, but you do pay for the interior (later in this article also explains why).
+Admiring Gaudí’s masterpiece from the outside costs absolutely nothing, but you do pay for the interior.
 Still, there are opportunities to visit the basilica for free.
-We list them.

 History and architecture of the Sagrada Família

-The Sagrada Família (full name: Basílica i Temple Expiatori de la Sagrada Família), considered the masterpiece of modernist architect Antoni Gaudí, is still under construction after more than 135 years.
-The church is expected to be completed in 2026.
+The Sagrada Família (full name: Basílica i Temple Expiatori de la Sagrada Família), considered the masterpiece of modernista architect Antoni Gaudí, is still under construction after more than 135 years.
+The church is expected to be completed in 2032.

-• 1882 The year the construction of the Sagrada Família started.
-Francisco de Paula del Villar, an old acquaintance from Gaudí’s student days, put the design on paper and the first stone was put in 1882.
+1882: The construction of the Sagrada Família begins.
+Francisco de Paula del Villar, an old acquaintance from Gaudí’s student days, puts the design on paper, and the first stone is laid.

-• 1886 In 1886, Antoni Gaudí was appointed architect.
-He thought he would need about 10 years to complete the project.
+1886: Antoni Gaudí is appointed architect.
+He initially estimates that he will need about 10 years to complete the project.

-• 1910 Gaudí worked exclusively on la Sagrada Família from this point on.
-At one point, the architect was so concerned with progress that he even moved into the construction site studio.
+1910: Gaudí begins working exclusively on the Sagrada Família.
+At one point, he becomes so committed to the project that he moves into the construction site studio.

-• 1926 Gaudí was hit by a tram.
-Three days later he died in the hospital, and so with his death also came a (provisional) end to his life’s work.
+1926: Gaudí is hit by a tram and dies three days later in the hospital, marking a provisional end to his life’s work.

-• 1987 The facade of the Passion (the “modern” side) is finished and the first statue of Subirachs is placed.
+1987: The facade of the Passion, the “modern” side, is completed, and the first statue by Subirachs is placed.

-• 2010 The interior work is completed.
-Pope Benedict XVI consecrated the Gaudí spot as a basilica that same year.
-Tens of thousands of people attended.
+2010: The interior work is completed.
+Pope Benedict XVI consecrates the site as a basilica, with tens of thousands of people in attendance.

-• 2032 The new date for the Sagrada Família to be finished is in 2032, 150 years after the first stone was laid.
+2032: The new projected completion date for the Sagrada Família is set for 2032, marking 150 years since the first stone was laid.

 Entry fee

-In 2010, the interior of the church was finally finished.
-However, the exterior and the towers are still under construction.
-Every day – except Sundays – about a hundred sculptors work on Gaudí’s life’s work.
+In the 1980s, the church committee introduced an entrance fee, which significantly accelerated construction.
+By 2010, the interior of the church was completed.
+However, the exterior and the towers are still under construction, with around a hundred sculptors working daily, except Sundays, to continue Gaudí’s vision.

-It had long been planned to finish the Sagrada Família by 2026, when it will be exactly 100 years since Gaudí’s death.
-That schedule was already narrow, but the Covid-19 pandemic has definitively ensured that 2026 will not be met.
+Originally, the goal was to finish the Sagrada Família by 2026, marking 100 years since Gaudí’s death.
+However, the Covid-19 pandemic disrupted these plans, making it clear that this deadline will not be met.

 Man met baard, zwart-wit foto